tylerchinen/SeaCode-Bank-WebApp/README.md

 -
 ### Roles and Responsibilities
 **Mirabela Medallon**
-- New completions: UIs for: Dashboard page, Navbar, Home page, Withdraw page
+- New completions: UIs for: Deposit, Wire Funds, Account History
-- Worked on: Setting up the basic app code and mongodb atlas
-- Next: Front end and mockup pages
+- Next: UI Testing, Connecting Backend to Frontend, Proper Functionality

 **Tyler Chinen**
 - New completions: Converting Sign-up validations from Bootstrap to Semantic-ui-react, cookies popup, Terms and Conditions